By Dr. Laura Kearney

 - Add brushing your tongue to your daily oral hygiene routine.
 Brushing your tongue can help eradicate this bacteria and help you keep your breath smelling fresh.

 - Make sure to visit your dentist for regular cleanings and dental check up exams.
-At these appointments, Dr. Festa will perform an oral cancer screening, gum disease evaluation, and assess any tooth decay (all potential causes of bad breath).
+At these appointments, Dr. Laura Kearney will perform an oral cancer screening, gum disease evaluation, and assess any tooth decay (all potential causes of bad breath).

-- Dr. Festa also recommends buying ADA (American Dental Association) approved products when looking to lower the effects of bad breath.
+- Dr. Laura Kearney also recommends buying ADA (American Dental Association) approved products when looking to lower the effects of bad breath.

 Food or Drink Consumption